katarinabraun/MSTP-training-environments/README.md

 **Figure 3**.
 Number of total and first-author publications by gender.
 Publications counts are from MSTP students while they are students in teh program.
 These data are from students who graduated between the years 2009 - 2019.
 There are no statistically significant differences in first author and total publications from men and women.
 However, male students, on average, graduate with one additional paper compared to female students.

+**Figure 4**.
+Gender predicts question-asking behavior in a weekly MSTP seminar during the 2017-2018 academic year.
+Questions posed to a female speaker are represented as light-grey circles; questions posed to a male speaker are represented as dark-grey squares.
+(A) Women were significantly underrepresented as question-askers (p<0.005).
+(B) The percentage of audience members who asked questions when the speaker was female is compared to the percentage who asked questions when the speaker was male.
+Female speakers were more likely than male speakers to receive questions from both male and female audience members (p=0.03).

+**Figure 5**.
+Gender does not predict question-asking behavior in a weekly MSTP seminar during the 2018-2019 academic year.
+Questions posed to a female speaker are represented as light-grey circles; questions posed to a male speaker are represented as dark-grey squares.
+(A) Women and men were equally represented as question-askers (p=0.30).
+(B) The percentage of audience members who asked questions when the speaker was female is compared to the percentage who asked questions when the speaker was male.
+The likelihood of female and male speakers receiving questions from both female and male audience members did not differ significantly (p=0.65).

 ### Dependencies
-All required dependencies are imported into the Jupyter Notebook Files as they are run.
+All required dependencies are imported into the Jupyter Notebook Files or R files as they run.

 ### To run
-Navigate to the `code` directory and launch Jupyter Notebook from the command line by typing `Jupyter Notebook`.
+**Figures 1, 2, and 3**: Navigate to the `code` directory and launch Jupyter Notebook from the command line by typing `Jupyter Notebook`.
 Run each script in full or cell by cell.

+**Figures 4 and 5**: Download the R scripts and run `data_cleaning`, followed by `analysis` and finally `make_figures`.

 ## Output
 These scripts should generate a PDF and save it to the `figure` directory.
+Figures 1, 2, and 3 generate PDFs and figures 4 and 5 generate png files.

-Please reach out to Kat Braun @ kmbraun2@wisc.edu with questions or concerns.
+Please reach out to Kat Braun @ kmbraun2@gmail.edu with questions or concerns.

+## Authors
+**Figures 1, 2 and 3**: code written by Kat Braun.
+**Figures 4 and 5**: code written by Cora Allen-Coleman.